Performance-based navigation

 Your aircraft’s navigation equipment may be marked as certified to a technical standard order (TSO) capable of PBN operations.

-The Aircraft Flight Manual (AFM) or Supplement should include each PBN specification (such as RNP 2, RNP 1 or RNP APCH) for which the aircraft has an airworthiness approval.
-If unsure, you may need to check with the manufacturer.
+The aircraft flight manual (AFM) or supplement should include each PBN specification for which the aircraft has an airworthiness approval.
+This includes RNP 2, RNP 1 or RNP APCH.
+If you’re unsure, check with the manufacturer.

-For some older aircraft, statements in the AFM or AFM Supplement declaring the aircraft is approved are acceptable.
+For some older aircraft, statements in the AFM or AFM supplement declaring the aircraft has approval are acceptable.
 This applies to approvals for:

 Operating overseas

-If you have an Australian registered aircraft and intend to operate overseas, you can download our Performance-based navigation advice for National Aviation Authorities.
-This is to demonstrate you meet the Australian regulatory requirements in case of a ramp check by a foreign National Aviation Authority.
+If you have an Australian registered aircraft and intend to operate overseas, download our Performance-based navigation advice for National Aviation Authorities.
+This demonstrates you meet the Australian regulatory requirements in case of a ramp check by a foreign national aviation authority.

 Navigation authorisations for foreign operations

-Australian aircraft operators wanting to operate in the North Atlantic high level airspace must apply to us for a NAT HLA approval, which is based on the NAT Doc 007 Manual.
-This manual permits suitably equipped and authorised aircraft to operate in the NAT HLA region.
+Australian aircraft operators wanting to operate in the North Atlantic high level airspace must apply to us for a NAT HLA navigation approval.
+This is based on the NAT Doc 007 Manual and permits suitably equipped and authorised aircraft to operate in the NAT HLA region.

 Transferring ownership of aircraft